 The Pepperdine wordmark is the foundational element of the University's visual identity and serves as the primary logo for use in all University marketing materials.
 The wordmark should always appear on each official Pepperdine communications vehicle, regardless of medium.

-The size and location of the wordmark should be discreet and is best positioned as a first or last read.
-It serves as the official "seal of approval" for the communication vehicle and should not be used as a title or incorporated into the text.
+The size and location of the wordmark should be discrete and is best positioned as a first or last read.
+It serves as the official "stamp of approval" for the communication vehicle and should not be used as a title or incorporated into the text.
 In every case, the wordmark should be afforded adequate clear space around it to allow for ease of visibility.

 Beginning with the calendar year 2015, the primary Pepperdine wordmark no longer includes the word "university."